 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-This exam is considered progressive.
-We begin with a moving exam under saddle, followed by a thorough moving exam on the ground (lunged on both soft and hard surfaces).
-Flexion tests are performed on all four limbs, hoof testers will be applied to all four feet, and palpation of the entire horse will then be performed.
-If the owner elects to stop the exam at this point due to a perceived lameness, the cost of the exam will be adjusted accordingly and we will not continue to examine the other aspects of the horse.
-The remainder of the exam includes a neurological exam to rule out any possible neurological deficits, on oral exam to observe the health of the tongue and mouth and decide if the horse needs floating, an ophthalmic exam that focuses on all aspects of both eyes, including checking for early signs of glaucoma.
-Each and every detail of the horse will be carefully looked over before we move on to the next portion of the pre-purchase examination.
+Our pre-purchase exam begins with a moving exam under saddle, which can show some subtle lamenesses that may not been seen otherwise, followed by a thorough moving exam (longed on both soft and hard surfaces).
+Flexion tests, hoof tester evaluation and palpation of the entire horse will then be performed.
+If the buyer elects to stop the exam at this point due to lameness or any other problem, the cost of the exam will be adjusted accordingly.
+The remainder of the exam includes: auscultation of the heart to detect any murmurs or arrhythmias that might interfere with athletic performance; a neurological exam to identify problems with the nervous system; an oral exam to identify any problems with the teeth and tongue and to decide if the horse needs floating (dentistry); an ophthalmic exam which includes evaluation of the surface of the eyes as well as internal structures, including evidence of cataracts.
+Each and every detail of the horse will be carefully looked over to allow the buyer to make an informed decision about the purchase of the horse or pony.

 Advanced Lameness Diagnosis and Treatment

 A good lameness examination is essential to diagnosing soundness issues.
 Because veterinarians cannot ask their patients where it hurts, they are dependent upon visual cues from the horse as it moves.
 A lameness evaluation includes a physical exam, palpation of the limbs and joints, hoof testers, evaluating range of motion, watching the horse travel in a straight line and on a lunge line, and response to flexion of the joints.
 Further diagnostics include nerve blocks, joint blocks, digital radiographs, and ultrasound examination.